hiper2d/mafia-gpt/README.md

 Below is an ugly design diagram of the idea.
 I'll improve it once I implemented the first version of the chatroom and see how it works.
 Currently, there are too many unknowns.

 ![Design](images/design.png)

+The stack I plan to use:
+- OpenAI API with Assistants and Threads
+- AWS Lambda to host the backend
+- React Native for the frontend
+- Redis in case I need to keep the chat history locally (in addition to the OpenAI Threads)